minprog/pyprog/opdrachten/week7/figuren/venglish.md

 *   Each class should have an `__init__()` that receives the parameters that are needed to represent a particular shape (e.g. radius for a circle).
 And each class should define a method `area()` that calculates and returns the correct surface area.

 *   In addition you should define  a `Shape` class that is the parent of the different shape-type classes (using inheritance).
 This particular class will not contain any methods yet, and does not need an `__init__()`.
 Make all other classes inherit from the `Shape` class.
+Also add an *empty* method `area()` so it is clear that dependent classes require this method.

 At this point you will have four classes and you can test these by creating a few instances and requesting the area (by calling the `area()` method).
 You can even make doctests for `area()`, as demonstrated in the book on page 292.